Central New York Raceway Park

-Central New York Raceway Park is a motorsports complex currently under construction in Central Square, New York, United States.
-The complex will feature a 2.2 mile (3.54 km) road course and a 5/8 mile synthetic dirt oval for both auto & harness racing.
-The 2.2 mile road course was designed by Peter Argetsinger and will be the only natural terrain road course in North America featuring a permanent lighting system.
-The 5/8 mile synthetic dirt oval will also feature a smaller oval for go-karts and flat track speedway bike racing.
+Central New York Raceway Park was a proposed motorsports complex in Central Square, New York, United States.
+The complex was to feature a 2.2 mile (3.54 km) road course and a 5/8 mile synthetic dirt oval for both auto & harness racing.
+The 2.2 mile road course was designed by Peter Argetsinger and was to be the only natural terrain road course in North America featuring a permanent lighting system.
+The 5/8 mile synthetic dirt oval was also to feature a smaller oval for go-karts and flat track speedway bike racing.

 In September 2015, the track announced that the 5/8 mile synthetic dirt oval will host Super DIRT Week featuring the Super DIRTcar Series starting in 2016.
 While the road course & oval tracks have been under development, the circuit also hosts the SCCA CNY Region Rallycross.

 In March 2016, the track announced that the 5/8 mile synthetic dirt oval will host the AMA Pro Flat Track on August 20, 2016.
 CNYRP also announced that MotoAmerica will race on the 2.2 mile road course in 2017.

-Construction on the road course and dirt track stalled in 2016, and as of 2021 the project effectively remains in limbo.
+Construction on the road course and dirt track stalled in 2016 due first to delayed state grants and then the Covid epidemic.
+The project was halted and the property was repurposed when Micron Technology agreed in October 2022 to invest up to $100 billion to build a mega-complex of chip manufacturing plants in Syracuse's northern suburbs.